-Turns out the hottest property in town is the space behind our eyes and between our ears.
-How we think and feel about investing in property matters as much as the more technical aspects.
+How we think and feel about investing in property matters as much as the technical stuff.
 You have to get both right to make it work.

 About Brett Johnson

-Brett has been actively involved in property investment, research and management for over 35 years.
+Brett has been involved in property investment, research and funds management for forty years.

-He is a passionate advocate of planned, counter-cyclical property investment with a special focus on understanding the behaviour of property markets.
-He is a regular commentator on property investment and markets in Australia, co-author of The Wealth Power of Property, a licensed real estate agent and Justice of the Peace.
+He is an advocate of planned, counter-cyclical property investment with a focus on understanding the behaviour of residential property markets.

 About The Real Estate Analyst

-The name "The Real Estate Analyst" originated in the early 1970's as the investor newsletter of the D.F.
-Johnson group of companies which were founded by Fred Johnson and his brother Don in 1953.
-Brett Johnson joined the business in 1982.
+"The Real Estate Analyst" originated in the early seventies as the investor newsletter of the D.F.
+Johnson companies which were founded by Fred Johnson and his brother Don Johnson in 1953.

 D.F.
-Johnson included businesses involved in property management, funds management and property market research.
-It was acquired by Mercantile Mutual (now ING) in February 1990 and Brett was appointed CEO of the merged businesses.
+Johnson included businesses involved in property syndication, property management, funds management and property market research.
+In 1990 the company was acquired by ING Bank.

-In 1992, Fred & Brett Johnson formed Quartile Property Network as a specialist property investment and management practice which looked after thousands of property investor clients for almost 25 years.
-The Quartile property business was sold in 2016.
+A couple of years later, Fred & Brett Johnson formed Quartile Property Network as a specialist property investment and management practice which looked after thousands of property investor clients for over 25 years.